kheppenstall/checks-for-understanding/module-2/backend/week_three.md

 ### Questions

 1. What is the entry at the command line to create a new rails app?

+`rails new project_name -T --database=postgresql --skip-turbolinks --skip-spring`

 2. What do Models generally inherit from in rails?

+`< ApplicationRecord`

 3. What do Controllers generally inherit from in a rails project?

+`< ApplicationController`

 4. How would I create a route if I wanted to see a specific horse in my routes fitle assuming I'm sticking to standard conventions and that I didn't want other CRUD functionality?

+ `get '/show', to: 'articles#show'`

 5. What rake task is useful when looking at routes, and what information does it give you?

+`rake routes`
+It lists all the routes in the controller with their prefix, verb, URI pattern, and controller method.

 6. What is an example of a route helper?
 When would you use them?

+An example is `article_path(article`.
+We se them to specify a route outside of the router, like in an erb file.

 7. What's the difference between what `_url` and `_path` return when combined with a routes prefix?

+`_url` gives a path from the root (including whole url) and `_path` gives a relative path.

 8. What are strong params and why are the necessary?
 9. What role does `form_for` play in helping us create our forms?
 10. How does `form_for` know where to submit the user's input?